dfinity/response-verification/packages/ic-http-certification/README.md

 ## Creating certifications

-Once a CEL expression has been defined, it can be used in conjunction with an `HttpRequest` and `HttpResponse` to create a [Certification].
-The [Certification] enum has three variants, each with a corresponding associated function used to create that particular variant:
+Once a CEL expression has been defined, it can be used in conjunction with an `HttpRequest` and `HttpResponse` to create an instance of the `HttpCertification` enum.
+The `HttpCertification` enum has three variants, each with a corresponding associated function used to create that particular variant:

 - The `Full` variant is used to include both the `HttpRequest` and the corresponding `HttpResponse` in certification.
 - The `ResponseOnly` variant is used to include only the `HttpResponse` in certification and exclude the corresponding `HttpRequest` from certification.